 - 100 percent foreign ownership

-- Simplified setup process
+- Simplified company formation process

 - Access to global markets